sh107/transmart-xnat-connector/README.md

     org.xnat.username = 'your xnat username'
     org.xnat.password = 'your xnat password'
 ````
-Import the database schema to the same PostgreSQL database as tranSMART
+Import the database schema to the same PostgreSQL database as tranSMART.
 ````
     CREATE SCHEMA xnat
       AUTHORIZATION biomart_user;